WandyApi/WEB3API/README.md

 $\color[RGB]{255,66,66} BAYOR$ - Build At Your Own Risk.

 **Web3 App**
-A Web3 app should be very light and based on different blockchain networks and services/dApps (like wallet, distributed database, storage & message etc.)
+A Web3 app should be very light and based on different blockchain networks and services/dApps (like wallet, distributed database, storage & message etc.).
 But real world is not so beautiful.

 **Market**